MeenalJy/MeenalJy/README.md

-## Hello, Tech Trailblazers!
-Welcome to the Digital Realm! 🚀💻
+## Hello, everyone!
+Welcome to my Digital Realm! 🚀💻

 I'm a DevOps engineer on a journey to streamline Software Delivery, Automating, Optimizing, Demystifying the tech world & building better & more resilient systems.
 Learning daily keeps the mind agile and the spirit young.